14 Common Mistakes With UTM Tags (and How to Avoid Them)

 You can use a “Full Referrer” dimension in Google Analytics to figure out where the link lives.

-14. Mixing Google AdWords auto-tagging and manual tagging without allowing UTM values to override GCLID values
+14. Mixing Google Ads auto-tagging and manual tagging without allowing UTM values to override GCLID values

 If you’ve decided to use both auto-tagging and UTM parameters in your URL at the same time, you should change your Google Analytics property settings to allow manual tagging to override auto-tagging.
 Otherwise, you might encounter data discrepancies.